i2pchat/i2pchat-flutter/README.md

 ## Add a new fiat currency

-1. Check with [Easy Wallet support](https://easy-wallet.tranoo.com/guides) to see if the desired new fiat currency is available through our fiat API.
+1. Check with [FossWallet support](https://fosswallet.github.io/guides) to see if the desired new fiat currency is available through our fiat API.
 Not all fiat currencies are.

 2. If the currency is associated strongly with a specific issuing country,